 The value of the parameter

-VERIFY_CERTIFICATES in the
+NONSTRICT_VERIFY_CERTIFICATES in the

 zowe-certificates.env file in the

 KEYSTORE_DIRECTORY controls whether Zowe's servers validate the authenticity of any southbound certificates at runtime.
-If the value is
+If the

 true, then the certificate must be signed by a recognized certificate authority (CA), and if the value is

-false then self-signed certificates are allowed.
+NONSTRICT_VERIFY_CERTIFICATES, Zowe will also validate if the certificate "Common Name" or "Subject Alternate Name" (SAN) matches the domain name.
 This section of the keystore configuration is only required if you are using

 When you set

-VERIFY_CERTIFICATES=true, then Zowe will validate the authenticity of the z/OSMF certificate, so the root CA of the z/OSMF certificate must be connected with the Zowe key ring.
+NONSTRICT_VERIFY_CERTIFICATES=true, then Zowe will validate the authenticity of the z/OSMF certificate, so the root CA of the z/OSMF certificate must be connected with the Zowe key ring.
 You can connect them by setting the label

 //* * Name/Label of the root CA of the z/OSMF certificate// SET ROOTZFCA=